brentgroves/status/2024/week13.md

 - Create a series of small REST apps.
   - get an access token using the credential flow.
   - get a user profile using oidc authentication.
-  - send email with attachment.
+  - send email with attachment from s3 storage.
 - Created fork of **[Postman Microsoft Graph collection](https://learn.microsoft.com/en-us/graph/use-postman)** for testing and practice.
 - Practiced Azure app registration from the command line
 - Tested sending email from my developers tenant.